dixonliang/haskell_probability/README.md

 11 % 16

 ```
-If interested, we can model other events using coin flips following this basic guideline.
-Some further developments could be adding a program that compies the probability of getting a certain number of heads **and** tails or combining the Coin and Dice programs.
+We can continue building events using coin flips following this basic framework.
+Some further development ideas include a program that compies the probability of getting a certain number of heads **and** tails or combining the Coin and Dice programs.